DaKidReturns/GoChan/README.md

 3. [ ] I plan to do something with concurrency in golang, like download multiple files at once. (after I learn concurrency in golang)
 4. [ ] Create better Documentation
 5. [ ] Add a Logging feature
+6. [ ] Add an option for saving to custom directories

 ### Why did I do this?
 1. I wanted to learn golang